Frequently Asked Questions

 If I think I am in labor, should I call my doctor before coming to the hospital?

 Yes.
 Your doctor will notify the Labor & Delivery team that you are coming and the nurses will be able to better plan for your arrival.

 We do not offer pre-registration at most of our locations yet.
 When you present to the Labor & Delivery Unit, our front desk will register you.
 Please make sure to bring your photo ID and health insurance card.
-Pre-registration is available at our NewYork-Presbyterian Hudson Valley Hospital, NewYork-Presbyterian Lawrence Hospital, and NewYork-Presbyterian Brooklyn Methodist Hospital locations.
+Pre-registration is available at our NewYork-Presbyterian Hudson Valley Hospital, NewYork-Presbyterian Westchester (formerly Lawrence Hospital), and NewYork-Presbyterian Brooklyn Methodist Hospital locations.